OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-Microsoft-Graph-React/README.md

 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your SPA add-in to Microsoft Graph.
 Use this code sample to:

 * Connect to Microsoft Graph from an Office Add-in.
-* Use the msal.js Library to implement the OAuth 2.0 authorization framework in an add-in, using the Implicit Flow.
+* Use the MSAL.js Library to implement the OAuth 2.0 authorization framework in an add-in, using the Auth Code Flow w/ PKCE for SPAs.
 * Use the OneDrive REST APIs from Microsoft Graph.
 * Show a dialog using the Office UI namespace.
-* Build an Add-in using React, msal.js,  and Office.js.
+* Build an Add-in using React, MSAL.js, and Office.js.
 * Use add-in commands in an add-in.

 ## Applies to